 - Dries very quickly and has a very short working time.

 - Make sure you turn it upside down for 30 minutes before applying and then gently shake to evenly disburse the ingredients.
-I had some trouble with it being streaky even after gently shaking and I was told this was the culprit.

 I do like this General Finishes Flat Out Flat, especially with a paint sprayer.
 For my projects, it is the best and most flat sheen option that I have used.
 It isn’t quite as durable as the High Performance Polyurethane (which does have a flat option) or the ultra-durable Enduro Clear Poly.
+Links include purchasing information.

 - Beautiful product that can be brushed or sprayed.